ruwaifatahir/ruwaifatahir/README.md

   <br>

   - During 2021, I worked together with [Atompad](https://www.atompad.io/) to launch a multichain launchpad.
-During this time, I developed several smart contracts that held hundreds of thousands of dollars, including one that held $1.8 million earlier this year.
+While I was there, I developed several smart contracts, which held hundreds of thousands of dollars, including one that held $1.8 million earlier this year.

   <br>